 11. Remove the intake and exhaust manifolds as described in Chapter 4.

-13. Follow the steps described in p.p.
-5-9.
+13. Perform the actions described in paragraphs 5-9.

 Diesel engines

-14. Remove the cylinder head as described in parts of this chapter.
+14. Remove the cylinder head as described in parts of this Chapter.

 15. Remove the intake and exhaust manifolds as described in Chapter 4.

-17. Follow the steps described in p.p.
-5-9.
+17. Perform the actions described in paragraphs 5-9.